DataDog/hiring-engineers/answers.md

    ignore_resources: ["GET /favicon.ico"]
 ```

 App has been instrumented both for Flask and MySQL with patch_all procedure of ddtrace.
 There are several other options commented out in the code of the app.
+Also an app wrapper can be used as documented.
 <img src="14_APMdatabase.jpg" width="70%">

 The APM services view: